fahim-5/GoRide-client-side/README.md

-# 🚗 GoRide - Vehicle Booking & Trip Management Platform
+# 🚗 TravelEase - Vehicle Booking & Trip Management Platform

 A full-stack MERN application for seamless vehicle rentals and trip management.
 Connect with vehicle owners and travelers in one platform.